 2. This method is for those who have no any other option left, like if you have never synced your iOS device or you don’t have any Backup.
 Note that, it will erase all data from your device, so be careful!
 But then you have no any other choice left to make your device into working.

-- Now connect your device to PC, and put your device into DFU Mode, if you don’t know, how to do it, Follow this Tutorial, How to DFU Mode
+- Now connect your device to PC, and put your device into DFU Mode, if you don’t know, how to do it, Follow this Tutorial, How to enter DFU Mode

 - Once you put it into DFU Mode, iTunes will prompt a message saying it has found your device in Recovery Mode.